MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/safeguarding-your-data.md

 ### Protected in transit

-When data transits into the service from clients, and between data centers, it's protected using best-in-class encryption.
+When data transits into the service from clients, and between datacenters, it's protected using best-in-class encryption.
 For info, see [Data Encryption in OneDrive for Business and SharePoint Online](/office365/securitycompliance/data-encryption-in-odb-and-spo).
 We only permit secure access.
 We won't make authenticated connections over HTTP but, instead, redirect to HTTPS.

 ### Protected at rest